dasmaetthes/Pimatic-App/README.md

 ### Useage

-Swipe from left to right opens a navigation meu to enter settings.
+Swipe from left to right opens a navigation menu to enter settings.
 Swipe from up to down to refresh the page.

 ### Note